James Fitzjames Stephen: Early career, 1854–1869

 After leaving Cambridge, Stephen chose to enter a legal career, though his father had hoped for a clerical career.
 He was called to the bar in January 1854 by the Inner Temple, and joined the Midland Circuit.
 His own estimation of his professional success—written in later years—was that in spite of such training rather than because of it, he became a moderately successful advocate and a rather distinguished judge.

-In his earlier years at the bar he supplemented his income from a successful but modest practice with journalism.
+In his earlier years at the bar he supplemented his income from a successful but modest practice as a journalist.
 He contributed to the Saturday Review from the time it was founded in 1855.
-He was in company with Maine, Harcourt, G.S.
-Venables, Charles Bowen, E.A.
-Freeman, Goldwin Smith and others.
+He was in company with Maine, Harcourt, G. S. Venables, Charles Bowen, E. A. Freeman, Goldwin Smith and others.
 Both the first and the last books published by Stephen were selections from his papers in the Saturday Review (Essays by a Barrister, 1862, anonymous; Horae sabbaticae, 1892).
 These volumes embodied the results of his studies of publicists and theologians, chiefly English, from the 17th century onwards.
 He never professed his essays to be more than the occasional products of an amateur's leisure, but they were well received.

 From 1858 to 1861, Stephen served as secretary to a Royal Commission on popular education, whose conclusions were promptly put into effect.
 In 1859 he was appointed Recorder of Newark.
 In 1863 he published his General View of the Criminal Law of England, the first attempt made since William Blackstone to explain the principles of English law and justice in a literary form, and it enjoyed considerable success.
 The foundation of the Pall Mall Gazette in 1865 gave Stephen a new literary avenue.
 He continued to contribute until he became a judge.